Teralba

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Teralba has 18 active public transport stops, offering a mix of train and bus services.
-These stops are served by 32 different routes, together facilitating 1,018 weekly passenger trips.
-Transport accessibility is deemed good, with residents typically residing 259 meters from the nearest stop.
-Predominantly residential, most Teralba residents commute outward using cars, which remain the primary mode of transport at 96%.
+Teralba has 18 active public transport stops offering a mix of train and bus services.
+These stops are served by 32 different routes, collectively facilitating 1,018 weekly passenger trips.
+Transport accessibility is rated as good with residents typically located 259 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward, with car being the primary mode at 96%.
 On average, there are 1.6 vehicles per dwelling.
-According to the 2021 Census, 23.4% of residents work from home, potentially influenced by COVID-19 conditions.
+According to the 2021 Census, 23.4% of residents work from home, which may be influenced by COVID-19 conditions.

-Service frequency averages 145 trips daily across all routes, translating to approximately 56 weekly trips per individual stop.
+Service frequency averages 145 trips per day across all routes, equating to approximately 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport